 - 8 executive or founder emails

-- 8 mid-level operators
+- 8 mid-level operator emails

 - 4 ugly edge cases

-What I'd measure
+What I would measure

-For each reverse email lookup tool, I would score:
+For each reverse email lookup tool:

 - Found profile